bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 At some point, you may be asked to verify your phone number.
 You can use [Text Verified](https://www.textverified.com) to get a one time use phone number for SMS verification if don't want to provide your real mobile phone number.

-Another option is to create a [MySudo](https://mysudo.com/) VOIP number to use with your BowtTied pseudonym.
+Another option is to create a [MySudo](https://mysudo.com/) VOIP number to use with your BowtTied Jungle pseudonym.

 Set up two-factor authentication (2FA) with Authy, Twitter instructions [here](https://help.twitter.com/en/managing-your-account/two-factor-authentication).
+I've found once you set up 2FA, Twitter will not ask for you to provide a phone number again.

 ### 4. Create BowTied avatar